-Since we are all shredding a lot more nowadays in order to comply with data protection regulations, it stands to reason that businesses should stop shredding in-house and outsource to shredding companies in order to maintain the air quality in their offices.
+Since we are all shredding a lot more nowadays in order to comply with data protection regulations, it stands to reason that businesses should consider outsourced document shredding with companies like Pulp in order to maintain the air quality in their offices.

 Shredder Related Injuries

 Although the image of someone’s tie getting stuck in a shredder is clichéd, it does illustrate the most obvious and common hazard associated with shredding: lose clothes, hair, or fingers getting caught.
 However unlikely an incident is to occur, it is important not to understate the danger shredders can pose if improperly used or in the event of an accident.
 The risk of something going awry is only set to increase.
 However competent and responsible your staff are, Pulp staff are specially trained to handle industrial shredding equipment.

 Not only does shredding with Pulp allow you to avoid the hazards of in-house shredding, there are many more benefits including:

 - Maximum security for your confidential information.
 With a proven track record and unrivaled standards in secure shredding, Pulp is best placed to destroy your confidential information, making it an ideal choice for document shredding in the legal industry.

 - Save yourself the time and effort of shredding.
 It is a laborious process that eats into your employees’ productivity when you could simply outsource to us.

 - A cleaner and more orderly office.
 Shredding with us allows you to control your document destruction cycle and keep everything in ship-shape.